MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/elastic-table-samples.md

 - Use the <xref:Microsoft.Xrm.Sdk.Messages.CreateMultipleRequest> and <xref:Microsoft.Xrm.Sdk.Messages.UpdateMultipleRequest> classes to perform bulk operations with elastic table records.
 - Set JSON data for a column.
 - Use the `ExecuteCosmosSqlQuery` message.
-- Use the `DeleteMultiple` message to delete elastic table record in bulk.
+- Use the `DeleteMultiple` message with the [OrganizationRequest class](xref:Microsoft.Xrm.Sdk.OrganizationRequest) to delete elastic table records in bulk.

 > [!div class="nextstepaction"]
 > [SDK for .NET elastic tables sample](https://github.com/microsoft/PowerApps-Samples/blob/master/dataverse/orgsvc/C%23-NETCore/ElasticTableOperations/README.md)